MacsiDigital/laravel-api-client/README.md

     protected $primaryKey = 'id';

-    // Most API's return data in a data attribute.
+    // Most APIs return data in a data attribute.
 However we need to override on a model basis as some like Xero return it as 'Users' or 'Invoices' protected $apiDataField = 'data';

-    // Also, some API's return 'users' for multiple and user for single, set teh multiple field below to wheat is required if different protected $apiMultipleDataField = 'data';
+    // Also, some APIs return 'users' for multiple and user for single, set teh multiple field below to wheat is required if different protected $apiMultipleDataField = 'data';
 ```
 The apiData and apiMultiple fields dictate what field in the response will house the main body data, this should be 'data' in a good api but it really does vary.
 Zoom uses 'users' for multiple records and '' for single.